stalniy/casl/docs-src/src/content/pages/advanced/debugging-testing/en.md

 ## Testing

-`PureAbility` instance is pure in terms of functional programming.
+an `Ability` instance is pure in terms of functional programming.
 It means that for the same rules, its `can` method returns always the same result.
 That's why, there is no big profit in testing CASL permissions, instead you should test rule distribution logic. **This sounds correct, but only at the first sight**.
 Let's consider an example:

 ```js @{data-filename="defineAbility.js"}
 import { createMongoAbility, AbilityBuilder, subject } from '@casl/ability';